spradeepvg/cl_rnilabs/README.md

 ``` ./run.sh build hammingcode  ```
 * For both barcode+hammingcode encoding
 ``` ./run.sh build hybrid  ```

-2. Build Triplet models using the specified encodings as features
-3. Run Triplet Predictions using the specified encoding model
-4. Reconstruct Lineage Tree using the triplet predictions
-5. Score the Reconstructed Trees

 ## Results
 ### Table 1 : RF and Triplet averages over different encodings